 - CT scan – uses x-rays and a computer to create a detailed picture of an area inside the body.
 You may need a CT scan if your thyroid is very enlarged, if it extends below the collarbone, or if your doctor suspects that the cancer has spread to other areas in the neck.

 - PET scan – you will be injected with a glucose solution to help cancer cells show up brighter on the scan.
 A PET scan is rarely needed for thyroid cancer.
 However, it may be useful in some types of thyroid cancer, particularly if other tests give conflicting results.

 Staging thyroid cancer

-The tests described above help your doctors determine whether you have thyroid cancer and whether it has spread from the thyroid to other parts of the body.
-This testing process is called staging and it helps your health care team recommend the best treatment for you.
-It is often not possible to completely stage thyroid cancer until after surgery.
+The tests described above help your specialist work out how far the cancer has spread.
+This is known as staging, and it helps your health care team recommend the best treatment for you.
+It is often not possible to precisely stage thyroid cancer until after surgery.

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for any person to predict the exact course of the disease.
-Instead, your doctor can give you an idea of what may happen, based on statistics and common issues that affect people with the same type of thyroid cancer as you.
+Instead, your doctor can give you an idea of what may happen, based on:

 - your test results

 - the type of thyroid cancer you have

 - the size of the tumour and how quickly it is growing

 - how well you respond to treatment